Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

     // to be continued ...
 ```

-Now, we can launch coroutines in the scope of this `Activity` using the defined `scope`.
+Now, we can launch coroutines in the scope of this `Activity` using the defined `mainScope`.
 For the demo, we launch ten coroutines that delay for a different time:

 ```kotlin